GuduleLapointe/opensimmaps/README.md

 ## Credits

 Based on [hawddamor's opensimmaps](https://github.com/hawddamor/opensimmaps) (optimized for OpenSim Redux web interface).

+This is a modified version of hawddamor/opensimmaps.
+The modifcations from the original project are only related to file locations and some variable names.
+If you use OpenSim Redux web interface, it might be better to stick with hawddamor's version.

 More information on original project and authors in README and LICENSE files.